+3.2.3.
 Rituals treatment.
-Adapting slightly the definitions of anthropologists and psychologists (Hobson et al., 2018), we conceptualize collective rituals as sets of actions that are (i) rigid, (ii) repetitive, (iii) sometimes symbolic and/or with pre-existing meaning, (iv) causally opaque (i.e., it is not clear why the ritual would deliver a certain outcome), and (v) carried out in groups, usually in a coordinated and synchronous fashion.
-While some lab experiments aim to isolate specific aspects of rituals-for example, synchrony or repetition (Wiltermuth and Heath, 2009; Hobson et al., 2017)-we intentionally designed our ritual treatment to be bundled and intensive, covering the full gamut of ritual-istic features.
+Adapting slightly the definitions of anthropologists and psychologists (Hobson et al., 2018), we conceptualize collective rituals as sets of actions that are (i) rigid, (ii) repetitive, (iii) sometimes symbolic and/or with pre-existing meaning, (iv) causally opaque (i.e. it is not clear why the ritual would deliver a certain outcome), and (v) carried out in groups, usually in a coordinated and synchronous fashion.
+While some lab experiments aim to isolate specific aspects of rituals-for example, synchrony or repetition (Wiltermuth and Heath, 2009; Hobson et al., 2017)-we intentionally designed our ritual treatment to be bundled and intensive, covering the full gamut of ritualistic features.
 We introduced 20 distinct rituals to the ritual camp (described in Table 1, photos in Appendix Figure S5), including the joint recitation of a camp pledge, coordinated dancing and singing, and daily flag ceremonies.
 For most of the ritual elements, there is a corresponding placebo in the regular camp.
 The goal of the placebo activities is to ensure that we hold three features constant across the two camps: the extent of contact with other campers and teammates, the information communicated, and the approximate length of the activities.
 However, it is important to note that the rituals introduce distinct aspects that are not mirrored by the placebo activities: they require coordination among groups, use repetition for emphasis, incorporate symbolism to enrich the conveyed message, and create a sense of synchrony among participants.

+3.2.4.
 Contact treatments.
 We randomized those assigned to the camps into teams of ten, stratifying on religion (Hindu versus Muslim) and camp type (Ritual versus Regular).
 The teams were a central part of the camp experience.
 Boys played soccer in these teams; they also ate meals together, sat at desks together during the lectures, danced together, and stood together during the daily flag hoisting.
 Given our interest in the effects of integrative camps, we did not form any religiously homogeneous teams.
 Instead, we randomly formed six teams with five Hindus and five Muslims (high contact for Hindus, low contact for Muslims), and six teams with eight Hindus and two Muslims (low contact for Hindus, high contact for Muslims), in each camp.
 This cross-cutting randomization allows us to test for the effect of more versus less inter-religious, collaborative contact.

-3.3 Overview of outcomes
+3.3.
+Overview of outcomes

+3.3.1.
 Measures taken during the camps.
 We administered daily measures during the camps.
 All campers completed a "measurement card" at the end of each day (see Appendix Figure S6).
-The card includes four questions measuring (i) happiness at the camp today (0 = most sad face, to 4 = most happy face), (ii) feelings of identity fusion with the other boys at the camp (as used by Swann et al. 2009, from 0 = circles for "You" and "Other Campers" are separated, to 4 = circles are fully overlapping), (iii) the number of teammates considered close friends (0 = 0), and (iv) boredom versus excitement at the camp today (1 = 0 = 0) very excited).
+The card includes four questions measuring (i) happiness at the camp today (0 = most sad face, to 4 = most happy face), (ii) feelings of identity fusion with the other boys at the camp (as used by Swann et al., 2009, from 0 = circles for "You" and "Other Campers" are separated, to 4 = circles are fully overlapping), (iii) the number of teammates considered close friends (0 to 9), and (iv) boredom versus excitement at the camp today (1 = very bored, to 10 = very excited).

+3.3.2.
 Six-week endline.
-We administered the first endline between four and seven weeks after the camps had concluded, with the median respondent completing the survey 5.9 weeks later.
-Surveyors revisited the experimental sample at
+We administered the first endline between 4 and 7 weeks after the camps had concluded, with the median respondent completing the survey 5.9 weeks later.
+Surveyors revisited the experimental sample at their homes.
+The survey covers five main families of outcomes.
+We describe these outcomes here and introduce secondary outcome measures when they appear in the discussion of our findings.